Information For Authors

 Title Page.
 The title page should include the contributors’ names with highest academic degrees, affiliations, the source of a work or study (if any), and a running head of about 45 characters.
 Please also indicate on the title page the name, complete mailing address, phone number, fax number, and email addressof the author to whom correspondence should be addressed.
 Manuscript keywords (search terms): On the title page of the manuscript, include a minimum of three (3), maximum of six (6), search terms that will aid in the discoverability of the article in indexing services and search engines.
 These terms may or may not be different from the terms you selected for the peer review process and areas of expertise.
 You will be asked to retype these search terms in the submission form when uploading your manuscript.
 These keywords will be included in the published article.
 If the search terms entered do not match the manuscript, the manuscript will serve as the default.

 Abstract.
 The second page should consist of a structured abstract of no more than 200 words, which should be self-explanatory without reference to the text.
-It should be double spaced and should summarize the purpose of the study, the main findings, and the principal conclusions.
-Please note that references should not be cited in the abstract.
+It should be double spaced and include the headings, Background, Methods, Results, and Conclusions.
+Note that references should not be cited in the abstract.
 Papers should contain original data concerning the course (prognosis), cause (etiology), diagnosis, treatment, prevention, or economic analysis of a clinical disorder or an intervention to improve the quality of healthcare.

 Text.
 In general, the text (which must be double spaced) should be organized under the headings: Introduction, Materials and Methods, Results, Discussion, and Conclusions.
 Use only standard abbreviations, which can be found in the AMA’s Manual for Authors & Editors or the Council of Biology Editors Style Manual.
 At first usage, spell out terms and give abbreviations in parentheses.
 Thereafter, use only abbreviations.
 It is not necessary to spell out standard units of measure, even at first usage.
 Use generic names for drugs if possible.
 If you wish to use a proprietary drug name the first time it appears, use the generic name followed by the proprietary name, manufacturer, and city in parentheses.